dotnet/orleans/Getting-Started-With-Orleans/Developing-a-Grain.md

 Grain types can be declared in one of two ways:

 * Extend Grain if they do not have any persistent state, or if they will handle all persistent state themselves, or
-* Extend Grain<T> if they have some persistent state that they want the Orleans runtime to handle.
+* Extend Grain&lt;T&gt; if they have some persistent state that they want the Orleans runtime to handle.
-Stated another way, by extending Grain<T> a grain type is automatically opted-in to the Orleans system managed persistence framework.
+Stated another way, by extending Grain&lt;T&gt; a grain type is automatically opted-in to the Orleans system managed persistence framework.

- For the remainder of this section, we will only be considering Option #2 / Grain<T> because Option #1 grains will continue to run as now without any behavior changes.
+ For the remainder of this section, we will only be considering Option #2 / Grain&lt;T&gt; because Option #1 grains will continue to run as now without any behavior changes.

 ## Grain State Stores

-Grain classes that inherit from Grain<T> (where T is an application-specific state data type derived from IGrainState) will have their state loaded automatically from a specified storage.
+Grain classes that inherit from Grain&lt;T&gt; (where T is an application-specific state data type derived from IGrainState) will have their state loaded automatically from a specified storage.

  Grains will be marked with a [Storage] attribute that specifies a named instance of a storage provider to use for reading / writing the state data for this grain.